-If you received a reckless driving ticket, chances are your ticket is out one of the following courts: Kyrene Justice Court, San Tan Justice Court, San Marcos Justice Court, University Lakes Justice Court or Chandler Municipal Court.
+If you received a reckless driving ticket, your ticket is out of one of the following courts: Kyrene Justice Court, San Tan Justice Court, San Marcos Justice Court, University Lakes Justice Court, or Chandler Municipal Court.
 If any of these courts are listed, let a Chandler reckless driving lawyer with our firm help you.
-Our team of experienced attorneys know these courts well and have helped numerous clients navigate their cases.
+Our experienced attorneys know these courts well and have helped numerous clients navigate their cases

 Stages of a Chandler Reckless Driving Case

-The first court appearance in criminal case is an arraignment where the driver appears, is advised by the judge what he/she has been charged with and what the maximum consequences of the offense.
-The arraignment is also where a driving is asked if they plead guilty or not guilty to the charges.
+The first court appearance in a criminal case is an arraignment where the driver appears is advised by the judge what they have been charged with and the maximum consequences of the offense.
+The arraignment is also where drivers are asked if they plead guilty or not guilty to the charges.
 Our Chandler reckless driving attorneys strongly recommend a driver plead not guilty at their arraignment.

-So long as the driver pleads not guilty the court will re-set the case for an additional court appearance, called a pre-trial conference.
-When the driver will appear in court again at this court pre-trial meeting where they will meet with an assigned prosecutor.
-Since a prosecutor’s main focus is to prosecute the case, we strongly recommend reaching out to one of our well-practiced local attorneys with experience handling reckless driving cases to help you navigate this challenging time.
-Additionally, in most cases a skilled attorney could meet with the prosecutor on your behalf.
+So long as the driver pleads not guilty, the court will re-set the case for an additional court appearance, called a pre-trial conference, when the driver will appear in court again at this court pre-trial meeting where they will meet with an assigned prosecutor.
+Since a prosecutor’s primary focus is to prosecute the case, we strongly recommend reaching out to one of our well-practiced

-If the case does not get resolved at the pre-trial stage, it then proceeds to trial.
-In fact, reckless driving is one of the only misdemeanor charges, besides DUI, that is eligible for a jury trial.
-That means a jury of the driver’s peers would hear and determine if the driver is guilty or not guilty of the this traffic charge.
+If the case is not resolved at the pre-trial stage, it proceeds to trial.
+Reckless driving is one of the only misdemeanor charges, besides DUI, eligible for a jury trial.
+That means a jury of the driver’s peers would hear and determine if the driver is guilty or not guilty of this traffic charge.

 Speak with a Chandler Reckless Driving Attorney Today